CP Pork and Chicken Gyoza with Chive – S$5.90

 First impressions – that’s way too little sauce for 20 gyozas.
 Gyozas themselves look pretty well-wrapped and packaged.

 The package does say we can pan fry, deep fry, steam or boil them from frozen.
 So I’ll be pan frying as well as using the air fryer to see how it turns out.
 By the way, there are no instructions to preparing the gyoza sauce, so clearly the sauce is a pretty forgotten product.

-If you look carefully you’ll realise that there’s some gyozas which are clearly yellowish in colour and not green.
-That’s not your eyes being old that’s just another gyoza flavour which I will also be reviewing in this post.
+If you look carefully you’ll realize that there’s some gyozas which are clearly yellowish in color and not green.
+That’s not your eyes being old that’s just another gyoza flavor which I will also be reviewing in this post.

 Both turned out to be nicely fried by following package instructions.
 Except the air fry one, which I used common sense to adjust and fry.

 Eating the gyozas, I immediately notice that the fillings were not evenly distributed.
-Some bites were more meaty, and some had a heavier chives flavour.
+Some bites were more meaty, and some had a heavier chives flavor.

 As for the taste, it certainly doesn’t taste bad, but there is nothing spectacular about the gyozas.
 It tastes rather basic, and if I wanted better gyozas I probably would make a bunch myself instead.
 The skin is rather thick, so the mouthfeel suffers a bit from being a bit doughy.

 Air fried and pan fried tastes about the same, but pan fried takes on a bit of the oil’s flavor.
 Air fried is however less oily, so it is good if you just want to reduce a little bit of oil.